Here's Why Fat Babes Are Reclaiming "Tacky" Makeup

 ”

 By and large, plus-size blogger and model Stacey Louidor believes that "tacky" remains a pejorative.
-"It is reserved for a certain type of look and anyone who does not fall into certain brackets," Louidor says.
-"Traditionally, to be fashionable is to be a minimalist with costly items, but when I take the '90s dancehall scene, for instance — the patterned, metallic, and see-through clothing partnered with asymmetric, colorful hair, curved XXL nails with fun makeup and the highest of heels — I see the height of fashion and I am forever inspired."
+"It is reserved for a certain type of look and anyone who does not fall into certain brackets," Stacey says.
+"Traditionally, to be fashionable is to be a minimalist with costly items, but when I take the '90s dancehall scene, for instance — the patterned, metallic and see-through clothing, partnered with asymmetric, colourful hair, curved XXL nails with fun makeup and the highest of heels — I see the height of fashion and I am forever inspired."

 Advertisement

-Misandry also notes that when femininity remains shockingly controversial — a thing to be belittled, or assumed to exist solely to cater to the male gaze — tackiness as an exaggerated form of femininity will always be powerful.
-"I think any conscious and deliberately thought-out expression of femininity holds rebellious power because we still assume femininity to be for the consumption of others," she says.
-"I think especially when one is part of a marginalized femininity, it becomes far more rebellious."
+Marilyn also notes that when femininity remains shockingly controversial — a thing to be belittled, or assumed to exist solely to cater to the male gaze — tackiness as an exaggerated form of femininity will always be powerful.
+"I think any conscious and deliberately thought-out expression of femininity holds rebellious power because we still assume femininity to be for the consumption of others," she explains.
+"I think especially when one is part of a marginalised femininity, it becomes far more rebellious."

-Louidor muses, "I still embrace the word 'tacky' because though I constantly redefine myself, I remain loud.
-Fatphobia and classism have labeled anything fat people do with our bodies 'tacky' and I feared being associated with the word for a while.
+Stacey muses, "I still embrace the word 'tacky' because though I constantly redefine myself, I remain loud.
+Fatphobia and classism have labelled anything fat people do with our bodies 'tacky' and I feared being associated with the word for a while.
 But what is 'tacky' if not another manifestation of the corruption of capitalism?"

-For Louidor, it's about deflecting assumptions.
-"In rejecting the constant performative femininity that is expected of me as a fat Black woman, I am showing every day that I am going against undisclosed expectations," she says.
+For Stacey, it's about deflecting assumptions.
+"In rejecting the constant performative femininity that is expected of me as a fat Black woman, I am showing every day that I am going against undisclosed expectations."
 Of course, this can be challenging and discouraging.
-"Fat women in online spaces are made to fall into specific roles and aesthetics, and are not allowed to be creative or different," she adds.
+"Fat women in online spaces are made to fall into specific roles and aesthetics, and are not allowed to be creative or different," she says.
 "We have to serve glam, acceptable and provocative outfits."
-But to eschew these expectations is notable, as Louidor concludes: "There is so much emphasis placed on making fat women 'appealing' that to be visible, fat, and authentically alternative in any way is a bold move."
+But to eschew these expectations is notable, as Stacey concludes.
+"There is so much emphasis placed on making fat women 'appealing' that to be visible, fat and authentically alternative in any way is a bold move."